Uke-Messaging/uke-pallet/README.md

 # Uke Protocol Pallet
+> :warning: This pallet is not ready for production, and is in the proof of concept stage.

 The Uke pallet implements a basic username and message storage system that adheres to the Uke Protocol.

+Each conversation is stored on the blockchain under an id, which is a hash of the recipient and sender's address to ensure uniqueness.

 ## Overview